 100g golden caster sugar

 Line a large baking sheet with greaseproof paper and preheat oven to 120C (fan forced).

 Beat whites for several minutes until thick and glossy.
 Add sugar, a tablespoon at a time and continue to beat to incorporate until the sugar has dissolved.
 Gently fold in hazelnut, being careful not to lose the air in the whites.

 Spoon four large circles onto the baking sheet and flatten a little with the back of the spoon.
 Bake for about an hour (until crisp on the outside and hollow when tapped).

 Serve with a pile of fresh raspberries, freshly whipped cream, and a few gratings the darkest and best chocolate you can find.

 - Meringues will keep for a few days in an airtight container

-- Pistachios, almonds, chestnuts (or any other nuts) make a lovely alternative to hazelnuts
+- Pistachios, almonds, and chestnuts make a lovely alternative to hazelnuts